-I am a writer and professional cook based in eastern Oregon and the author of Pure Beef: An Essential Guide to Artisan Meat with Recipes for Every Cut.
+I am an eastern Oregon-based writer, a new restaurant owner and the author of Pure Beef: An Essential Guide to Artisan Meat with Recipes for Every Cut.
 Before that, I was a vegetarian living in Seattle.

 I grew to love grassfed beef–and the folks who raise it–when I moved to Oregon’s remote Wallowa Valley in 2001.
 For me, cooking and eating well-raised meat, along with an abundance of fresh and local vegetables and whole grains, makes for a smart and sustainable diet.
 Inspired by a holistic approach to good, local food, I lead the Wallowas chapter of Slow Food USA.